usnistgov/mobile-threat-catalogue/_lan-pan-threats/LPN-10.md

     ThreatOrigin: "Guide to Bluetooth Security (SP 800-121) [^28]"
     ExploitExample: "Studying Bluetooth Malware Propagation: The BlueBag Project [^30]"
     CVEExample:
+    PossibleCountermeasures:
-    PossibleCountermeasures: "Disable vulnerable Bluetooth devices when not in use.
-Note: per NIST SP 800-121 Revision 1, some _older_ devices possessed a firmware vulnerability enabling this exploit."
+        "Disable vulnerable Bluetooth devices when not in use.
+Note: per NIST SP 800-121 Revision 1, some _older_ devices possessed a firmware vulnerability enabling this exploit.":
+            -
 ---